stephhhenn/stephhhenn/README.md

-- 👋 Hi, I’m @stephhhenn
+- 👋 Hi, I’m Stephen.
-- 👀 I’m interested in eating
+- 👀 I’m interested in iOS development.
-- 🌱 I’m currently learning life
+- 🌱 I’m currently learning Swift.
 - 💞️ I’m looking to collaborate on everywhere
-- 📫 How to reach me github

 <!---
 stephhhenn/stephhhenn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.